zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

 At this point, the JD Edwards EnterpriseOne HTML Client is ready for use.
     ![](./images/1.5.2.png " ")

-## **Step 2**:  Connect to EnterpriseOne Orchestrator Studio
+## **STEP 2**:  Connect to EnterpriseOne Orchestrator Studio

-The EnterpriseOne Orchestrator Studio is an interface to help create orchestrations
+The EnterpriseOne Orchestrator Studio is an interface to help create orchestrations.

 To access the Orchestrator Studio:

-1)	Open a supported browser from any workstation connected to the internet
+1)  Open a supported browser from any workstation connected to the internet.

 2)	Using the Public IP Address for the instance and port number 7077, which is automatically assigned to the Orchestrator Studio and is part of the security list, enter the following URL into the browser: